DiscountingCashFlows/readthedocs/docs/source/functions.rst

 Setting an Estimated Value:
 ---------------------------

+**What is the estimated value?**

+Every valuation model needs to output an **estimated value** based on future prospects of the company or some other method.

+For example, the `Discounted Free Cash Flow Model <https://discountingcashflows.com/company/AAPL/valuation/default/3/>`__ takes in some financial data and some assumptions, processes them and comes up with an estimated value of the company, per share.
+You can see it at the top of the model "$AAPL Estimated Value in USD ...".

 ``_SetEstimatedValue()`` function:
 **********************************

-Set the estimated value of a company at the top of the model.
-This is only visible in Company Valuation and not in Model Code Editor.
+Set the estimated value of a company at the top of the model (this is only visible in Company Valuation and not in Model Code Editor).

-Arguments of ``_StopIfWatch(value, currency)``
+Arguments of ``_SetEstimatedValue(value, currency)``

  * ``value`` - The estimated value.